davidmoreno/json11/README.md

 enter a number to select an object, q to go back
 .             : list current object
-p [file.json] : print out current object [into file]
+p [file.json] : print out current object [into file] s file.json   : load file as a json schema
 = text        : replace current object by parsed text
 >
 ```